Omanshu209/CodeHub/README.md

 # Character User Interface Programs
-A collection of basic programs at beginner, intermediate, and advanced levels.
+A collection of basic programs at beginner, intermediate, and advanced levels [NOTE : Some programs may by GUI].

 ## Introduction